visioninhope/foundationallm/src/dotnet/CoreClient/readme.md

         .Build();
     ```

-3. Get the scope from the configuration file and setup the services collection:
+3. Use the `CoreClient` extension method to add the `CoreClient` and `CoreRESTClient` to the service collection:

     ```csharp
-    var scope = configuration[AppConfigurationKeys.FoundationaLLM_Chat_Entra_Scopes]; // The constant is set to "FoundationaLLM:Chat:Entra:Scopes"
     var services = new ServiceCollection();
-    ```

-4. Use the `CoreClient` extension method to add the `CoreClient` and `CoreRESTClient` to the service collection:

-    ```csharp
-    services.AddCoreClient(configuration, scope);
+    var credential = new AzureCliCredential(); // Can use any TokenCredential implementation, such as ManagedIdentityCredential or AzureCliCredential. services.AddCoreClient(configuration[AppConfigurationKeys.FoundationaLLM_APIs_CoreAPI_APIUrl]!, credential);

     var serviceProvider = services.BuildServiceProvider();
     ```

-5. Retrieve the `CoreClient` and `CoreRESTClient` instances from the service provider:
+4. Retrieve the `CoreClient` and `CoreRESTClient` instances from the service provider:

     ```csharp
     var coreClient = serviceProvider.GetRequiredService<ICoreClient>();